whitedevil-iith/NWS_ORAN_SETUP/README.md

 ## Running the Setup

-### Terminal 1: Prepare and Start RIC from root directory
+### Terminal 1: copy docker compose file from root directory which will deploy RIC in our defined network
 ```bash
 cp -f setup/oran-sc-ric/docker-compose.yml RIC/oran-sc-ric/docker-compose.yml
 ```